semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 blocks of the same Semaphore 2.0 project and its promoted pipelines.

-The problem that we are trying to solve has to do with creating unique filenames that can be discovered in all the blocks of a Semaphore pipeline as well as in promoted pipelines.
+The problem that we are trying to solve has to do with creating unique filenames that can be discovered later on in all the blocks of a Semaphore pipeline as well as in promoted pipelines.

 In order to be able to reuse a Docker image, you will need to use the `cache` utility from the Semaphore Toolbox or push the Docker image to Docker Hub and pull it from there.

-For reasons of simplicity all the presented examples will use the `cache` utility from the Semaphore Toolbox.
-You can find more about the `cache` utility in the
-[Toolbox reference page](https://docs.semaphoreci.com/article/54-toolbox-reference).
+This document will show how to use the `cache` utility from the Semaphore Toolbox.
+You can find more about the `cache` utility in the [Toolbox reference page](https://docs.semaphoreci.com/article/54-toolbox-reference).

 ## Environment variables